Good replacements for Orecchiette include Gnocchi, Tubettini, Farfalle, Fusilli, and Corallini.

 Farfalle resembles bow ties, which also make it a popular dish.

-This pasta tends to be served in cream or broth-based sauces.
+This pasta is usually served in cream or broth-based sauces.

 This is another excellent pasta that can substitute orecchiette because they are both long and round.